gamemanual0/gm0/source/docs/software/getting-started/linear-opmode-vs-opmode.rst

 LinearOpMode Methods
 --------------------

-.. note:: LinearOpMode is generally preferred due to OpMode inserting 5 ms delays if the user's loop takes less than 1 ms as well as being prone to random delays.

 - ``runOpMode()``: Code inside this method will run exactly once after you press the INIT button.
 This is where you should put all code for the OpMode.
 - ``waitForStart()``: This method pauses the Op-Mode until you press the START button on the driver station.
 - ``isStarted()``: returns ``true`` if the START button has been pressed, otherwise it returns ``false``.